 Note: this page refers to activities specific to the implementation of the CBD in Wales.
-Information on activities relevant to the implementation of the CBD across the UK, including those of relevance to Wales, can be found here.
+A separate page provides information on activities relevant to the implementation of the CBD across the UK, including those of relevance to Wales.

 Relevant Government Bodies

-Environmental issues, including biodiversity conservation issues, have broadly been devolved from the UK Government to the Welsh Government.
+Environmental issues, including biodiversity conservation and management, have broadly been devolved from the UK Government to the Welsh Government.
 Within the Welsh Government; the Economy, Skills and Natural Resources Group leads on the implementation of the CBD in Wales.

 Natural Resources Wales is an arms-length public body of the Welsh Government whose purpose is to pursue the sustainable management of Wales’ natural resources.
 Within its wide remit it is responsible for advising and regulating on matters relating to biodiversity in Wales.